replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

         - name: replicated-pull-secret
 ```

-This lines are only included if the global values is set, in other
+This lines are only included if the global values provided by the Replicated
-words if the chart was distributed with Replicated.
-They reference a pull secret
+Platform are set.
+In other words the chart was pulled from the Replicated
+registry.
+They reference a pull secret named `replicated-pull-secret`.
+Let's
-named `replicated-pull-secret`.
-Let's create that secret.
+create that secret.

 Create a new file named `imagepullsecret.yaml` in the directory